Procedure – Anaphylaxis Prevention and Response

-For students with a medically diagnosed life-threatening allergy (anaphylaxis), the district will take appropriate steps for the student’s safety, including implementing a nursing care plan.
+For students with a medically diagnosed life-threatening allergy (anaphylaxis), the district will take appropriate steps for the student’s safety, including implementing a health plan developed by the school nurse.
 The district will utilize the Guidelines for the Care of Students with Anaphylaxis published by the Office of the Superintendent of Public Instruction.

 Parent/Guardian Responsibility

 Prior to enrolling a student, the parent/guardian will inform the school in writing of the medically diagnosed allergy(ies) and risk of anaphylaxis.
 School districts will develop a process to identify students at risk for life-threatening allergies and to report this information to the school nurse.
-Upon receiving the diagnosis, school staff will contact the parent/guardian to develop a nursing care plan.
-A nursing care plan will be developed for each student with a medically diagnosed life-threatening allergy.
+Upon receiving the diagnosis, school staff will contact the parent/guardian to develop a health plan.
+A health plan will be developed for each student with a medically diagnosed life-threatening allergy.

 The school nurse (registered nurse) will develop a written plan that identifies the student’s allergies, symptoms of exposure, practical strategies to minimize the risks, and how to respond in an emergency.

-The principal or designee (school nurse) may arrange for a consultation with the parent/guardian prior to the first day of attendance to develop and discuss the nursing care plan.
+The principal or designee shall arrange for a consultation between the school nurse and parent/guardian prior to the first day of attendance to develop and discuss the health plan.
 The plan will be developed by the school nurse in collaboration with parent/guardian, licensed health care provider (LHP), and appropriate school staff.
-If the treatment plan includes self-administration of medications, the parent/guardian, student, and staff will comply with model policy and procedure 3419, Self-Administration of Asthma and Anaphylaxis Medication.
+If the treatment plan includes self-administration of medications, the parent/guardian, student, and staff will comply with model policy and procedure

-Annually and prior to the first day of attendance, the student health file will contain: 1) a current, completed nursing care plan; 2) a written description of the treatment order, signed by a LHP; and 3) an adequate and current supply of auto-injectors (and other medications if needed).
-The school will also recommend to the parents/guardians that the student wear a medical alert bracelet all times.
-The parents/guardians are responsible for notifying the school if the student’s condition changes and for providing the medical treatment order, appropriate auto-injectors, and other medications as ordered by the LHP.
+Annually and prior to the first day of attendance, the student health file will contain: 1) a current, completed health plan; 2) a written medical order, signed by a LHP; and 3) an adequate and current supply of auto-injectors or intranasal medication and other medications if needed.
+The school will also recommend to the parents/guardians that the student wear a medical alert bracelet at all times.
+The parents/guardians are responsible for notifying the school if the student’s condition changes and for providing the medical treatment order, appropriate autoinjectors or nasal spray, and other medications as ordered by the LHP.

 The district will exclude from school those students who have a medically diagnosed life-threatening allergy and no medication or treatment order presented to the school to the extent that the district can do so consistent with federal requirements for students with disabilities under the Individuals with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, and pursuant to the following due process requirements:

-1. Written notice to the parents/guardians or persons in loco parentis is delivered in person or by certified mail;
+1. Written notice to the parents/guardians or persons in loco parentis is delivered in person , by certified mail or email;

 2. Notice of the applicable laws, including a copy of the laws and rules; and

-3. The order that the student will be excluded from school immediately and until medications and a treatment order are presented.
+3. The order that the student will be excluded from school immediately and until medications and a medical order are presented.

 Communications Plan and Responsibility of School Staff